 2. Bayer AG

 Bayer AG is another key player in the biopesticides market.
 The company’s Biologicals by Bayer portfolio includes products like Serenade (a biofungicide) and BioAct (a nematicide).
 Bayer integrates biopesticides into conventional pest management programs to enhance crop protection while reducing environmental impact.
-Bayer has been investing in research and development (R&D) to expand its biologicals segment and address global challenges related to sustainable farming.
+The company has been investing in research and development (R&D) to expand its biologicals segment and address global challenges related to sustainable farming.

-In April 2024, Bayer AG signed an exclusive licence agreement with AlphaBio Control for a new biological insecticide aimed at arable crops such as oilseed rape and cereals.
+In April 2024, Bayer AG signed an exclusive license agreement with AlphaBio Control for a new biological insecticide aimed at arable crops such as oilseed rape and cereals.
 The product, potentially effective against pests like the cabbage stem flea beetle, is slated for launch in 2028, pending regulatory approval.

 3. Syngenta Crop Protection AG